AsmaBenMiled/ChatApp/README.md

 # ChatApp : Introduction
 Welcome to the ChatApp project!
-This repository contains the codebase for a modern chat application built using React for the frontend and Node.js for the backend.
+This repository contains the codebase for a modern chat application built using ReactJS for the frontend and Node.js for the backend.
 The application supports individual messaging, group messaging, and file sharing, providing a robust and feature-rich platform for real-time communication.

 ## Features
  * Real-time Messaging: Instantly send and receive messages.
  * Group Chats: Create and manage group conversations.
  * File Sharing: Share images, documents, and other files within chats.
- * User Authentication: Secure user login
+ * User Authentication: Secure user login.

 ### Technology Stack
 - Backend (Node.js + Express)